danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 2. Change your own query strings.
 The current keywords are "warhol flowers," but note that the program doesn't understand spaces between characters and therefore the keywords need to be written as "warhol+flowers."

-3. Refer back to the section on APIs above, add more search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters),[^setting] such as adding an image color type.
+3. Refer back to the section on APIs above, examine the search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters)[^setting] to get a sense of the categorization of images, such as the parameter of "image color type".
 The URL parameters are separated by an "&" symbol as follows: <https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers>.

-4. Study the JSON file and modify the sketch to get other data such as the text showing in the web console.
+4. Study the JSON file to get an overview of data query, such as how many search returns and the query performance.
+Then modify the sketch to get other data such as the text showing in the web console.

 </div>